Castilla, Sorsogon

 Castilla, officially the Municipality of Castilla, is a municipality in the province of Sorsogon, Philippines.
 According to the 2024 census, it has a population of 61,308 people.

 It is home to Malawmawan Island, a natural attraction situated off the coast of Barangays Buenavista and Macalaya.

 Geography

+It borders Pilar in the east, Legazpi City and Manito in the north, and Sorsogon City in the east.

 Barangays

 Castilla is divided into 34 barangays.
 Each barangay consists of puroks and some have sitios.